In Blender, cameras are used to capture images. As an important component, this post gives some useful tips about using cameras in Blender animations.

 Resetting the camera to its zero position

 The default Blender scene camera is positioned above and to the side of the default cube.
 Its rotation is set to view the default cube from this position.

 As with other objects, the camera position and rotation can be reset to their 0 values.
 By pressing Alt + G, the position of the camera will reset to 0,0,0 and by pressing Alt + R the angle will reset to the Z-axis.

 Using common camera resolutions

-The dimentions and resolutions settings are situated under the Render tab in the Dimentions section.
 Common resolutions can be selected from the Render Presets drop-down list.
-Custom X and Y values can also be dialed in.
-The percentage bar below the X and Y values are used as a percentage multiplyer to scale the resolutions down.
+Custom X and Y values can also be dialled in.
+The percentage bar below the X and Y values is used as a percentage multiplier to scale the resolutions down.
 50% will halve it, and 100% will render at the full resolution.
 Values for common resolutions:

 - 720p – 1280px x 720px

 These are the common and/or recommended resolutions used for the following platforms: